 The mechanism works as follows

 - An AF (Application Function) is responsible of the overlay DN network that is associated with a 5G VN group, i.e. this AF may control the establishment / release of the N6 tunnels described in Figure 6.16.2-2.

+This AF subscribes for the "usage of PSA UPF for 5G VN group" event via the NEF.
+The "usage of PSA UPF for 5G VN group " event corresponds to either:

+- A PDU session related with the 5G VN group is served by a new PSA UPF; or

+- The last PDU session related with the 5G VN group and served by a PSA UPF has been released

+The "usage of PSA UPF for 5G VN group " event is subscribed onto the SMF